Watts riots: Public debate over causes of riots

-After the Watts Riots, white families left surrounding nearby suburbs like Compton, Huntington Park, and South Gate in large numbers.
-Although the unrest did not reach these suburbs during the riots, many white residents in Huntington Park, for instance, left the area.

-With so much destruction of residential properties after the Watts Riots, black families began to relocate in other cities that had established black neighborhoods.
-One of these was the city of Pomona, CA. Ironically, the arrival of so many black families to Pomona caused White flight to take place there and saw many of those white families move to neighboring cities in the Pomona Valley.

 McCone Commission

-A commission under Governor Pat Brown investigated the riots, known as the McCone Commission, and headed by former CIA director John A. McCone.
-Other committee members included Warren Christopher, a Los Angeles attorney who would be the committee’s vice chairman, Earl C. Broady, Los Angeles Superior Court judge; Asa V. Call, former president of the State Chamber of Commerce; Rev. Charles Casassa, president of Loyola University of Los Angeles; the Rev. James E. Jones of Westminster Presbyterian Church and member of the Los Angeles Board of Education; Mrs. Robert G. Newmann, a League of Women Voters leader; and Dr. Sherman M. Mellinkoff, dean of the School of Medicine at UCLA.
-The only two African American members were Jones and Broady.
+Governor Pat Brown set up an investigation into the riots, the McCone Commission, led by former C.I.A. director John A. McCone.
+Other committee members included Warren Christopher, a Los Angeles attorney who would be the committee's vice chairman, Earl C. Broady, Los Angeles Superior Court judge; Asa V. Call, former president of the State Chamber of Commerce; Rev. Charles Casassa, president of Loyola University of Los Angeles; the Rev. James E. Jones of Westminster Presbyterian Church and member of the Los Angeles Board of Education; Mrs. Robert G. Newmann, a League of Women Voters leader; and Dr. Sherman M. Mellinkoff, dean of the School of Medicine at UCLA.
+The only two black members were Jones and Broady.